-Most girls who use the cervical cap have no problems.
-But possible side effects may include:
+Most people who use the cervical cap have no problems, but possible side effects may include:

-- from the spermicide, irritation of the vagina and surrounding skin or an allergic reaction
+- Spermicides may irritate the vagina and surrounding skin or cause an allergic reaction.

-- strong odors or vaginal discharge if the cap is left in too long
+- Strong odors, vaginal discharge, or infection may happen if the cervical cap is left in too long.

-- changes in the cervix because of irritation
+- The cap may lead to changes in the cervix because of irritation.

 Who Is a Cervical Cap Right for?

 The cervical cap is not usually recommended for most young women and teens because it can be very hard to insert correctly.
 Inserting and removing a cervical cap requires a girl to reach into her vagina to the cervix with her fingers.
 It can sometimes also be knocked out of place during intercourse, which can result in pregnancy.
 The cervical cap cannot be used when a girl has her period.
 It is not recommended for those with some medical conditions.

 Some girls prefer the diaphragm, which works like the cervical cap but is much easier to use.

 Where Are Cervical Caps Available?